Belleek and the "Donegal Corridor"

 General Eisenhower speaking to Soldiers in Lower Celtic Park, Enniskillen on 18th May 1944 and as it looks today

 Here we have a photograph of General Eisenhower visiting American soldiers at Celtic Park Recreation Grounds.

 Between 13th June 1942 and 14th December 1942 a Headquarters and Headquarters Company of the 109th Quartermaster Battalion, United States Army were based there along with a Maintenance Platoon who joined them on 19th June and left at the same time.

 My photograph shows the same location as it looks today.
 It is Dublin Road, Enniskillen with the red bricked building being the old Model School.

 Former GI Elmer Sellers who was stationed at Celtic Park, Enniskillen in 1943 and remembers General Eisenhower and Pattons visit, recently recalled “the war is now a distant memory but one thing I will never forget is the kindness the people of Enniskillen showed me.
 That will always be a cherished memory.”
-(Thanks to Selwyn Johnston for this Information and Quote)
+(Thanks to Selwyn Johnston for this Information, Photograph and Quote)

 General Eisenhower reviewing a Military Exercise at Celtic Park, Enniskillen on 18th May 1944.
 (Sincere thanks to Selwyn Johnston)

 If you look around the wooded area behind the houses shown above the concrete paths which were constructed between the Nissen Huts of the camp can still be seen.